 1. in The ill is boy bed.
 5. a eating was dog bone.
 The 2. sheep.
 We from wool get 6.
 This a is book. girl reading 3. very donkey A ears. long has 7. a has tail. monkey The long 4. tree.
 The in cat the up is 8. and Mum go shopping.
 Dad

-SET 91: SENTENCE MATCHING. ( for younger children) Look at the beginning of the sentence and find the correct ending.
+SENTENCE MATCHING. ( for younger children) Look at the beginning of the sentence and find the correct ending.

-This could be: a) a simple discussion type exercise. b) you could ask the children to draw a picture and copy the sentence under it. c) write down the complete sentence as a nest handwriting exercise.
+This could be: a) a simple discussion type exercise. b) you could ask the children to draw a picture and copy the sentence under it. c) write down the complete sentence as a neat handwriting exercise.
 1. The leaves were falling are brother and sister.
 2. Sam and Sue are go to the seaside.
 3. The cat lapped up from the trees.
 4. The giraffe has all the milk.
 5. In summer many people has long neck.

 ART SETS.
 Although I have suggested that you paint pictures for this set of activities, felt tips, wax or pencil crayons, oil pastels or chalk pastels will work just as well.
 In fact why don't you experiment using a combination of them in your work.

-SET 90: VINCENT VAN GOGH!
-Still keeping with the theme of artists, Vincent Van Gogh was a famous impressionist.
+VINCENT VAN GOGH!
+Vincent Van Gogh was a famous impressionist. artist.
 Above are 4 of his most famous paintings.
 He did many self portraits ( you would call them selfies today!)
 Here are some ideas for you to try.
-1. Create a sketch/painting book which has half a page of writing about Van Gogh, his life and his art work, and the other half a picture of one of his paintings.
+1. Create a sketch/painting book which has half a page of research writing about Van Gogh, his life and his art work, and the other half a picture of one of his paintings.
 You could copy and paste and then print a picture for your booklet.
 2. Look at the painting of Van Gogh's bedroom.
 You could draw or paint a picture of your bedroom and write a description of it.
 3. Look carefully at yourself in a mirror and draw a picture of what you see.
 Now write about yourself.
 What are your hobbies?
 What are your favourite things?
 Which sports do you like? favourite foods?
 What makes you laugh or sad or angry?
 4. Look around your house for any vases of flowers real or synthetic.
 Paint them.
 Look carefully at the shapes and textures of the petals and leaves.
 Write a poem about the flowers.
 5. The landscape painting is called Starry, Starry Night.
 Why don't you copy it?
 Look carefully at the swirls and whirls of the night sky and how the cypress trees seem to sway.
 Write a story called Starry, Starry Night.

 There are many artists who look at the world in a different way .
 Why don't you do some research on the following artists and then again try your own version of their style.
 The artists are: